a-schaefers/i3-wm-gruvbox-theme/README.md

    clock/date. conkyrc2 is the process list / HD and will need some tweaking if you do not use 3 partitions, one each for boot home and root.

+note: the kitty and gas mask wallpaper were not mine originally and were modified by myself to use a gradient of the gruvbox colorschem blue and dark gray colors.
+The other spaceman.jpg is floating around the internet everywhere and I am keeping it here also for any who might want it.

 Happy grooving.